 - New buy alerts

-- When it is time to sell (this is huge!)
+- When it is time to sell (this is huge)

 - Large price changes

-People may get the wrong impression if they stumble upon tweets like these:
+I also think people may get the wrong impression if they stumble upon tweets like these:

 However, you can find those tweets about anything these days!

+- Also, the Fool brothers, Tom and David Gardner, don’t hide from their customers.
+They are very active in the investment community.
 For example, they often have interesting ideas on their certified Twitter page.

 Here is an interesting piece on their ups and downs with Amazon.com (they first purchased it in September 1997!)